2100032578cse/Habitfit/README.md

 2. **Compatibility Issues with Flask Extensions**:
     - **Challenge**: Some Flask extensions (such as Bootstrap) were not compatible with our development workspace.
     - **Solution**: To maintain functionality, we explored alternative approaches, such as using different libraries or customizing existing components.

+  # Learnings and Technical Interests

+Through this project, we gained valuable insights in full-stack development, particularly with Flask and front-end technologies.
+We also learned about the importance of user experience design and how it impacts user retention and satisfaction.
+This project has sparked a deeper interest in health tech and the potential it holds for improving lives, as it was fulfilling our needs as well.